nats-io/nats-server/README.md

 }
 ```

-<http://localhost:8222/subscriptionsz> reports detailed information about the current subscriptions and the routing data structure.
+<a href="http://localhost:8222/subscriptionsz" target="_blank">http://localhost:8222/subscriptionsz</a> reports detailed information about the current subscriptions and the routing data structure.

 ```json
 {